Vanuatu entry requirements for Sweden passport holders

 Return or onward ticket

-Immigration officers at Bauerfield Airport in Port Vila routinely ask for proof of a return or onward ticket.
-Have a printed or digital copy of your flight booking ready — they check this before stamping you in.
+Immigration at Bauerfield Airport in Port Vila routinely asks for a return or onward ticket.
+Have a printed copy or show it on your phone — they won't let you through without one.

 Recommended